Badger uses only pharmaceutical grade non-nano Zinc Oxide.

 Non-Nano, Uncoated Zinc Oxide 8%

-*Olea Europaea (Organic Extra Virgin Olive) Oil, *Cera Alba (Organic Beeswax), *Theobroma Cacao (Organic Cocoa) Butter, *Butyrospermum Parkii (Organic Shea) Butter, and Tocopherol (Sunflower Vitamin E).
+*◊Olea Europaea (Olive) Fruit Oil, *Cera Alba (Beeswax), *Theobroma Cacao (Cocoa) Butter, *Butyrospermum Parkii (Shea) Butter, and Tocopherol (Sunflower Vitamin E).

-Directions for use: For full protection, apply liberally (2mg/cm2 of skin) to lips, then rub in to reduce whitening effect.
+Directions for use: For full protection, apply liberally (2mg/cm2 of skin) to lips 15 minutes before sun exposure, and then rub in to reduce whitening effect.
 Use a water resistant sunscreen if swimming or sweating.
 Children under 6 months of age: ask a doctor.

 Reapply Sunscreen Lip Balm with SPF 15: Immediately after towel drying.
 At least every 2 hours.